ssardina-teaching/git-hw-submissions/README.md

 The timezone used is defined by constant `TIMEZONE` in the script (defaults to `Australia/Melbourne` time zone).

 ### `git_batch_commit.sh`: bulk commit and push to repos

 This script allows to commit and push changes to a collection of repos that already exist in a folder.
 This is useful to make edits to students' repos after they have been created.

+### `gh_workflow.py`: run automarking workflow

+This script will start the automarking workflows in the repository of students, which in term should be "connected" to the GitHub Classroom.

+In this way, we can decide when the workflow should run, rather than in each push (which will consume all the budget quickly!)

 ## Google Tools